Phillip Dorsett fitting in with Seahawks even if he has yet to step foot in Seattle

 What the NFL does next with its offseason program is a little unclear.

-Typically, teams begin doing work on the field in phases two and three, workouts spread out over the rest of May and into June — first, in separates (meaning, the offense works as a unit, the defense works as a unit) and then concluding with OTAs, or organized team activities, and mini-camp, when the entire team can work on the field together.
+Typically, teams begin doing work on the field in phases two and three, workouts spread out over the rest of May and into June — first, in separates (meaning, the offense works as a unit, the defense works as a unit) and then concluding with OTAs, or organized team activities, and minicamp, when the entire team can work on the field together.

-ESPN reported last week that if some of the physical distancing rules relaxed around the country the league could allow for some on-field work before the time period when the offseason program is due to end on June 26.
+ESPN reported last week that if some of the physical distancing rules relaxed around the country the league could allow for some on-field work before the time period when the offseason program is due to end June 26.

-If not — and on-field work anytime over the next six weeks seems increasingly unlikely — teams will continue to hold meetings virtually.
+If not — and on-field work any time over the next six weeks seems increasingly unlikely — teams will continue to hold meetings virtually.

 Dorsett, at least, became a Seahawk already holding some decent familiarity with the offense.

-“I was familiar with a lot of the guys on the staff and I felt like this was the right offense for me,’’ said Dorsett, who signed a one-year contract for the veteran salary benefit — a new aspect of the Collective Bargaining Agreement approved in March — which means he can make up to $1.04 million while counting $887,500 against the salary cap.
+“I was familiar with a lot of the guys on the staff and I felt like this was the right offense for me,’’ said Dorsett, who signed a one-year contract for the veteran salary benefit — a new aspect of the collective-bargaining agreement approved in March — which means he can make up to $1.04 million while counting $887,500 against the salary cap.

-What he specifically likes about the offense is quarterback Russell Wilson and his ability to throw deep.
+What he specifically likes about the offense is Wilson and his ability to throw deep.

-Dorsett was taken 29th overall in the 2015 draft with speed as his primary calling card — he ran a 4.33 40 at the combine that year, the third-fastest of any player.
+Dorsett was taken 29th overall in the 2015 draft with speed as his primary calling card.
+He ran a 4.33 40 at the combine that year, the third-fastest of any player.

 But he has yet to produce quite to what people expected with a best season of 33 receptions for 528 yards and two touchdowns in 2016 with the Colts.